Frank Hudson (American football): Legacy

-Football coach
+Coaching career

 In 1904, Hudson became an assistant coach of the Carlisle football team.
 The national media covered the selection of non-whites to coach the Carlisle team as an experiment, with the Boston Daily Globe running a headline: "FULL BLOODED INDIANS Coaching a Football Team: Will they prove equal in brains and skill to the paleface gridiron strategists of the leading universities?
 Carlisle is trying the experiment for the first time this season."

 In 1905, he was responsible for coaching the backs and training the kickers.
 Along with Bemus Pierce, Hudson coached the 1906 Carlisle team with Pop Warner serving as advisory coach.

 Later years

-Hudson also worked as a banker from at least 1900 to 1926.
+Hudson worked as a banker from at least 1900 to 1926.
 In January 1904, the Red Man and Helper reported:"Frank Hudson is a principal clerk in a bank in Pittsburg.
 He was a little Indian when he came here years ago.
 Frank does more to give the people in the city of Pittsburg right conceptions of the Indian than all the Indian Rights Associations ever organized in the country."